 Carbondale Southeast has a 12.7% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 71.8% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-In addition, the Carbondale Southeast neighborhood stands out for having an average per capita income lower than 98.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Carbondale Southeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.0% of the neighborhoods in America.

 Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
 The Carbondale Southeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Carbondale Southeast neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.